darrenrjones/deduplicate-json/README.md

 npm install
 ```

-In terminal you can now deduplicate a json file, given it has
+In the terminal, you can now deduplicate a json file, given it has
 the proper leads format.

-Run:
+Run the following to deduplicate the provided leads.json file:

 ```
 node index.js leads.json
 ```

-To deduplicate other similar files simply add the .json file to the root location of the project folder and then run
+To deduplicate other similar JSON files simply add the .json file to the root location of the project folder and then run

 ```
-node index.js 'nameOfJsonFileHere.json'
+node index.js 'nameOfJsonFileHere'.json
 ```

-##Example after running on leads.json
+## Example after running on leads.json

 ```